Quintin Johnstone: Career

 Johnstone gained a reputation for being among the toughest graders at Yale Law.
 With no class rankings at the school, he remembered its absence as meaning "less push for top grades than there might be at other places".
 Both Anita Hill and Justice Clarence Thomas were among his students.
 Johnstone taught Thomas in three classes, remembering him as a serious student that "performed very well" and who "[took] stands and aggressively [defended] them" in class.
 In considering the importance of Johnstone's teaching of the essentials of law, Judge Ralph K. Winter Jr. likened his and Joseph W. Bishop Jr.'s (Note: Sam Harris Professor of Law at Yale Law School.
 Bishop Jr. died on May 19, 1985.) eventual retirement to being "the equivalent of a loss of 20% of the faculty" at Yale Law School.

 Throughout his career, Johnstone received multiple accolades for his legal service.
 He was awarded an honorary degree by Quinnipiac University in 1993.
 In 1996, the Connecticut Bar Association awarded him its John Eldred Shields Distinguished Professional Service Award for outstanding service to the legal community.
 Johnstone was also a member of the Connecticut Bar Foundation's board of directors and served as its president from 1987 until 1991.
 On June 2, 2011, Johnstone was given the Service to the Profession Award by the Connecticut Law Tribune, where he previously had been the chair of the editorial board from 1999 to 2011, and the Tribune renamed it in his honor afterwards.
 The Connecticut Bar Association presented him its Tapping Reeve Legal Educator Award on April 4, 2014, in recognition of his longstanding contributions to legal education.
 The CATIC Foundation established two memorial prizes in his honor: the Quintin Johnstone Scholarship, presented to students interested in property law, and the Quintin Johnstone Prize in Real Property Law, awarded to a student of Yale Law "who has demonstrated excellence in the area of real property law".

 Personal life and death

 Johnstone had a wife, Nancy, and two children: Robert Dale Johnstone and Katherine Mary Johnstone.
-He died at 99 years of age on June 27, 2014, within his home in Hamden, Connecticut.
+He died at 99 years of age on June 27, 2014, at his home in Hamden, Connecticut.
 A memorial service was held at Yale Law School on November 9, 2014.
 Robert Post, then the dean of the school, said of him:Quintin Johnstone was an iconic figure at the Yale Law School [...]
 He taught here for more than 55 years, and perhaps instructed more students than any other teacher in the School’s history.
 His mastery of the intricacies of property law was treasured by generations of students, as were his insights into the legal profession.
 He was still actively teaching at 96 years of age.
 We shall miss him deeply.
 A treasured landmark has passed away.